sftpplus/sftpplus-docs/src/doc_source/guides/ldap.rst

 This can be done without adding any extra LDAP attributes to the existing LDAP entries.

-In this way you, can augment the LDAP database with SFTPPlus specific configuration and a scalable configuration by the way of the inherited configuration options.
+In this way you, can augment the LDAP database with SFTPPlus specific configuration.
+This achieves a scalable configuration by the way of the inherited configuration options.

 Without any explicit configuration, SFTPPlus associates any LDAP account